Back-end Engineering Articles

 Did you mean? method

-The self.method_one is a module method, which means that we can use it without including (or extending) the module in any other object (we'll see this concept below).
+The self.method_one is a module method, which means that we can use it without having to include (or extend) the module in any other object (we’ll see this concept below).
 This is very common when we are creating service objects, for example.
-So we can call our module method like this:
+We can call our module method like this:

 module MyModule